 There is no cure for the common cold and can last up to a week or two.

 We will be sending our daughter back to school tomorrow if she is feeling well enough to go.
-If your child is sick, keep them home to prevent others from becoming part of the vicious circle of colds.
+If your child is sick, keep them home when possible to prevent others from becoming part of the vicious circle of colds.

 What do you do to ensure your child isn’t sick throughout the year?